Poaching: Africa

+In 2008, efforts to combat rhino poaching in Kruger National Park were bolstered by a new aerial surveillance solution in cooperation with the Ichikowitz Family Foundation and South African National Parks (SANParks).
+A specialist reconnaissance aircraft, The Seeker Seabird, incorporating sophisticated surveillance technology, was introduced to accomplish this goal.

-Stephen Corry, the director of the human rights group Survival International, has argued that the term "poaching" has at times been used to criminalize the traditional subsistence techniques of indigenous peoples and to bar them from hunting on their ancestral lands when they are declared as wildlife-only zones.
+In 2015, Stephen Corry, director of the human rights group Survival International, argued that the term "poaching" has been used to criminalize the traditional subsistence techniques of indigenous peoples and to bar them from hunting on their ancestral lands when they are declared as wildlife-only zones.
 Corry argues that parks such as the Central Kalahari Game Reserve are managed for the benefit of foreign tourists and safari groups at the expense of the livelihoods of tribal peoples such as the Kalahari bushmen.